Evil Angel (studio): Former directors

 Gregory Dark left VCA over "creative differences" in the summer of 1995 and launched his own film company, Dark Works, with Evil Angel Video handling all distribution.
 His first film for Evil Angel was Sex Freaks, starring Stephanie Swift, Nyrobi Knights, Lovette and Tom Byron.
 He also worked on Snake Pit and The Best Of Gregory Dark.
 Dark has since stopped directing for the studio.

-Jules Jordan formerly directed for Evil Angel, producing series including Ass Worship.
-In 2006 he left to form his own company, Jules Jordan Video.
+Jules Jordan formerly directed for Evil Angel, producing series including Ass Worship and Once You Go Black.
+In 2006, he left to form his own company, Jules Jordan Video.

 Erik Everhard also worked with the company, after directing for Anabolic Video, Diabolic Video and Red Light District Video.
 He left Red Light District in 2005 to join Evil Angel, before joining Jules Jordan Video.

 Glenn King has also worked with the company producing several series including "Mean Cuckold" and "ManEaters".

 Current directors

 Stagliano has directed several series for the studio.
-By 2003 almost 30 entries in the Buttman series had been produced, some of them shot in locations including New Zealand, Prague (Czech Republic), San Diego and London.
+By 2003, almost 30 entries in the Buttman series had been produced, some of them shot in locations including New Zealand, Prague (Czech Republic), San Diego and London.
 The premise of most of the films is Stagliano approaching a woman and persuading her to show him her buttocks, followed by their having sex.
 The films blurred the boundary between what was a pre-arranged set-up and what was real.
-It has also been turned into a comic-book.
+It has also been turned into a comic book.

-John Leslie had a successful career as an actor, then began directing for VCA Pictures in the mid-'80s.
+John Leslie had a successful career as an actor, then began directing for VCA Pictures in the mid-80s.
 The first film he directed for Evil Angel was The Dog Walker in 1994, after its script had been rejected by VCA.
 Rocco Siffredi began working as a director for the company in 1994.

 Joey Silvera started directing for Evil Angel in 1995.
-Previously he had been an actor, then directed for Devil's Film in the early 1990s, from 1998 onwards his 'Rogue Adventures' series (along with Devil's Film's own 'Transsexual Prostitutes' series) helped bring transsexual pornography into the mainstream.
+Previously, he had been an actor, then directed for Devil's Film in the early 1990s, from 1998 onwards, his 'Rogue Adventures' series (along with Devil's Film's own 'Transsexual Prostitutes' series) helped bring transsexual pornography into the mainstream.
 Christoph Clark joined the company in 1997.
 His first film was Euro Angels.
 Nacho Vidal joined the studio in late 2001.
 Jonni Darkko first directed for New Sensations.
-In 2004 he formed Darkko Productions and joined Evil Angel.
+In 2004, he formed Darkko Productions and joined Evil Angel.

 Manuel Ferrara released his first Evil Angel film in May 2006, after working for Red Light District Video for two years.
 He was originally a protégé of Rocco Siffredi, and had an award-winning acting career, including an appearance in Stagliano's Fashionistas.
 Jake Malone signed an exclusive distribution deal in June 2006.